LDAR-Sim/LDAR_Sim/LDAR-Sim_inputs.md

 # Satellite Inputs
 ## TLE\_files

-**Data type:** Character string that specifies the name of the text file that contains all encoding a list of orbital elements of satellites that supported by LDAR-Sim.
+**Data type:** Character string that specifies the name of the text file that contains orbit information of satellites.

 **Default input:** N/A